TrueLevelSA/swapbox-gui/README.md

 TO-DO
 -----

 - Helper function for price calculations (using Decimal+Quantize more accurate and cleaner in .kv)
-- Get txid back from swap-box-web3 and show on final_buy_screen
+- Get tx ID back from swap-box-web3 and show on final_buy_screen
 - Admin interface??
-- Multi token support
+- Multi token support *(in progress)*
 - Multi fiat currency support ?

 License